Dewnan/insta_download_tg_bot/README.md

 # This is a instergram content downloader telegram bot

-I will update this later
+only videos are able to download for now, I will add other media typess.